ucbdrive/few-shot-object-detection/README.md

 See [datasets/README.md](datasets/README.md) for more details.

+If you would like to use your own custom dataset, see [CUSTOM.md](docs/CUSTOM.md) for instructions.
+If you would like to contribute your custom dataset to our codebase, feel free to open a PR.

 ## Models
 We provide a set of benchmark results and pre-trained models available for download in [MODEL_ZOO.md](docs/MODEL_ZOO.md).